 This work was partly supported by the European Metrology Programme for Innovation and Research (EMPIR) project 15HLT06 MRTDosimetry (http://mrtdosimetry-empir.eu/).
 The EMPIR is jointly funded by the EMPIR participating countries within EURAMET and the European Union.
-No other potential conflict of interest relevant to this article was reported.

 KEY POINTS